 So long, everyone, till next time, and please stay safe.

 Hello everyone, and thanks for reading yet another journal entry, of one chap living in poor olde London town.
 How sad, you might think, is this chap, sitting there writing on the computer, when he should really be out there enjoying the marvellous weather.
 How shameful.
 Why, he's even writing this in the nude. (oh no).

 Anyway, this weeks hot off the press visit to my particularly favourite museum called the V&A. I didnt like what I found.
 The dear old Henry Cole wing, that wonderfully detailed victorian outhouse, now gutted and painted white on the interior.
 What elements, I wondered, did those villains rip out of the Henry Cole heart to further this museums modernisation?
 Why didnt they just blow the whole thing up?
-Now renamed the 'Sackler Centre', it is now no longer a gallery space, but a ghastly 'outreach' study area.
+Now renamed the 'Sackler Centre', it is now no longer a gallery space, but a ghastly study area.
 This should be in a school, not here.
 What a waste of gallery space.
 And what destruction levied upon a former victorian interior.

 Did another trip to St Brides of Fleet Street, and also a few Fleet Street Pubs.
-Nice olde buildings, and so far untouched by developer scum.
+Nice olde buildings, and so far untouched by developers.
 Yes, these old churches, St Pauls.
 Actually, the religious buildings of every denomination have produced, over thousands of years, so much beauty, and there's still a lot of this in fragile London.
 I enjoy a visit or two, but only for the architecture.
 No, I dont pray.
-Why, these buildings are made to honour godly beings that dont even exist!
-Still, without these imaginary friends we wouldnt have the architecure.
+Although these buildings were initially made to honour some godly beings.
+Still, without these beings we wouldnt have the architecure.
 Ok, where do I kneel...